 FDA’s Center for Devices and Radiological Health (CDRH) set forth last December.
 The proposed rule addresses the lack of de novo-specific regulation that puts the program at a disadvantage compared to the traditional 510(k) clearance and the premarket approval application (PMA) pathways, CDRH de novo program director Sergio de del Castillo recently noted.
 Yet comments submitted on the proposed rule argued that it mirrors regulatory requirements of the more burdensome PMA pathway versus that of 510(k)s.

-The comment period on the de novo propose rule closed on Thursday, with submissions from AdvaMed and Cook Medical, among others.
+The comment period on the de novo proposed rule closed on Thursday, with submissions from AdvaMed and Cook Medical, among others.
 The shared argument against allowing FDA to conduct manufacturing site visits as part of the review process of de novo classification request calls into question the agency’s authority for a granted request to be contingent on quality system compliance.

 Bradley Merrill Thompson, an attorney at Washington-based law firm Epstein Becker Green, sought to build on a review of the inspection component of de novo proposed rule in a December 2018 blog post